jkerai1/ImpTemplate/README.md

-# Features:
+#Other  Features:

--clean up shorthand

--autocapitialization and removal of whitespaces
+-Autocapitialization & removal of whitespaces

 -Regex to validate IP address